ti-cortex-m4/demo-java-completablefuture/src/test/java/demo/completable_future/part7/readme.md

 #### Code examples

-The static _allOf_ method returns a new incomplete future that completes when _all_ of the _given_ _CompletableFuture_s complete.
+The static _allOf_ method returns a new incomplete future that completes when _all_ of the _given_ _CompletableFutures_ complete.
 Note that the result type of this method is _CompletableFuture&lt;Void>_ and you should get results of each future by reading them individually.

 ```